ka215/cdbt/readme.txt

 9. The legacy version of the plugin is possible to get from [here](https://downloads.wordpress.org/plugin/custom-database-tables.1.1.15.zip).

 == Changelog ==

+= 2.1.32 =
+* Changed the string truncation processing of table data in the management screen, from current fixed 100 characters to newly 40 characters as the initial value.
+* Added new features that is able to choose the clickable columns and the truncating columns in the shortcode of "cdbt-view" and "cdbt-edit".
+* Added new features that is able to toggle the draggable table and choose the footer interface on the table layout of the shortcode.
+* In the "cdbt_shortcode_custom_forms" filter, it became able to get rightly "cdbt-edit" at the second argument of shortcode name.

 = 2.1.31 =
 * Changed the version notation specifications of the plugin: (Major version number).(Minor version number).(Cumulative version number) and append the development stage display if necessary.